seancorfield/clj-new/README.md

 # clj-new

-Generate new projects from Leiningen or Boot templates, or `clj-template` projects, using just the `clj` command-line installation of Clojure!
+Generate new projects from Leiningen or Boot templates, or `clj-template` projects, using just the `clojure` command-line installation of Clojure!

 For support, help, general questions, use the [#clj-new channel on the Clojurians Slack](https://app.slack.com/client/T03RZGPFR/C019ZQSPYG6).

 ## Getting Started

 > Note: these instructions assume you are using the Clojure CLI version 1.10.1.727 or later!
+See [Clojure Tools Releases](https://clojure.org/releases/tools) for details about the functionality in recent CLI releases.

 The easiest way to use `clj-new` is by adding an alias to your `~/.clojure/deps.edn` file (or `~/.config/clojure/deps.edn` file) like this: